graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-11/papers/2024-11-28-critical-batch-size.md

 20% is a somewhat arbitrary threshold, but a useful one.

 Instead of setting a target number of tokens and looking at the degradation in loss as batch size increases, they've instead chosen to set a target loss and look at the increase in steps required to reach it.
-I think this is sensible - step-increase is a more interpretable metric than loss-increase, but this does make some things harder.
+This seems sensible - step-increase is a more interpretable metric than loss-increase, but this does make some things harder.
 For instance, they have to use a slightly non-standard (though well-validated) loss schedule that doesn't need to know the number of steps ahead of time.

 ### Results